jjvanzon/Circular-Language-Spec-Plans/done/2008-07-2---assignment-spec-project-summary.md

         - ~~In Target Object Reference Assignment and Object Reference Assignment maybe refer to the article Automatic Containment for an explanation on imaginary reference lines.~~
         - Perhaps put all references to other articles in the see also list.
     - Class and interface assignment:
-        - If an object does not have a class,
+        - If an object might not have a class,
         then the object itself might be assigned as a class.
-        If an object does not have an interface,
+        If an object might not have an interface,
         then the object itself might be assigned as an interface.